TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/CommonProperties/Multiple.rst

    :type: boolean
    :Scope: Display / Proc.
-   :Types: :ref:`group <columns-group>`
+   :Types: :ref:`group <columns-group>`, :ref:`selec <columns-select>`

    Allows the *same item* more than once in a list.

    If used with bidirectional MM relations it must be set for both the native and foreign field configuration.

-   Also, with MM relations in general you must use a UID field in the join table, see description for "MM".
+   The property :ref:`MM_hasUidField <tca_property_MM_hasUidField>` must be set whenever `multiple` is used.
+Otherwise sorting and removing relations will be buggy.